sa2shinakamo2/bt2c/docs/whitepaper.md

-# BT2C (Bit2Coin) Whitepaper
+# BT2C: A Pure Cryptocurrency Implementation with Reputation-Based Proof of Stake
-Version 1.0 - March 2025
+Version 1.2 (March 19, 2025)

 ## Abstract

-BT2C (Bit2Coin) is a next-generation digital store of value that combines Bitcoin's proven economic model with an energy-efficient Proof of Stake consensus mechanism.
-Built on a foundation of security, scalability, and decentralization, BT2C implements a unique reputation-based validator system while maintaining Bitcoin's core principles of fixed supply and periodic reward halving.
+This paper introduces BT2C (bit2coin), a cryptocurrency designed to function as a pure medium of exchange and store of value without the overhead of smart contracts or decentralized applications.
+We present a novel reputation-based Proof of Stake (rPoS) consensus mechanism that addresses the energy consumption concerns of Proof of Work while maintaining security properties through cryptographic verification and economic incentives.
+BT2C implements a deterministic issuance schedule with a fixed maximum supply, combined with a flexible staking model that optimizes for network security and validator participation.
+This paper outlines the technical architecture, cryptographic foundations, consensus rules, and economic model of the BT2C network.

 ## Table of Contents
 1. Introduction